mhardingr/CarND-Path-Planning-Project/modeldocumentation.md

 value is greatly discounted (i.e. the car accelerates 3x's slower when changing lanes) in order to account for the contribution of lateral acceleration to the car's total acceleration.

+Lane changing conditions:
+Lane changes only occur after the ego-car has approached a car in its lane from the rear within a threshold distance and the other car is slower than the speed limit.
+Once this occurs, a target lane is decided to be that lane with the fastest traffic speed (which is the speed limit if the lane is "empty") - if both left and right lanes have the same traffic speed, there is a bias towards the left lane.
+Once a target lane is decided, the Planner state-machine enters the lane-change preparation state for direction of the lane change: i.e. PREP_CL for left lane or PREP_CR for right lane.
+In the preparation state, the ego-car will slow down as mentioned above to maintain a safe distance from the car ahead in its lane while it waits for an opening in the target lane.
+The conditions for an "opening" are defined in the "CHANGE_*" macro-states description above.